Updated May 26, 2023

 For example, while applying a query for a specific column name of a table supposing as Join_at name, we will edit the column name in the above syntax as:

-Also, we can evaluate some other temporal time function to extract the hour value such as current time function denoted as CURRENT_TIME() function, NOW() function and CURRENT_TIMESTAMP in MySQL.
-The CURRENT_TIME() function provides the present time value as result, NOW() function also returns the current date and time value of the server as well as CURRENT_TIMESTAMP also does the identical work providing the date and time values existing in the present.
+Also, we can evaluate some other temporal time functions to extract the hour value, such as the current time function denoted as CURRENT_TIME() function, NOW() function, and CURRENT_TIMESTAMP in MySQL.
+The CURRENT_TIME() function provides the present time value.
+As a result, the NOW() function also returns the server’s current date and time value, and CURRENT_TIMESTAMP also does the identical work providing the date and time values existing in the present.

 Therefore, we can include the parameter values using any of these time functions in MySQL for the HOUR() and get the particular hour value as,